-Whether it’s a requirement for generating greater financial returns, a need to manage risks related to potential conflict in relationships, or as a framework for developing a good public reputation, leading companies in the mining industry are recognizing the benefits of developing strong stakeholder engagement strategies.
+Leading companies in the mining industry understand the benefits of developing strong stakeholder engagement strategies.
+Whether it’s a requirement for generating greater financial returns, a need to manage risks related to potential conflict in relationships, a duty to consult, or as part of a framework for developing a good public reputation, mining processes can affect a wide variety of stakeholders.

 A strategic stakeholder engagement and communications management process allows companies to view and control current and emerging social and environmental risks on a variety of levels.
 In some cases, it may even lead to the development of new and improved products and systems that build greater competitiveness.